Terrible news this morning as WFTV is reporting a man has died in an industrial…

 Then Disney opened Toy Story Land in Hollywood Studios, with two more new rides, including the second-most popular attraction in the park Slinky Dog Dash.

 Finally, in 2019, Disney took things to a whole other level when they opened the first Star Wars-themed land “Star Wars: Galaxy’s Edge.”
 This was the most hyped new land in theme park history, and it’s done pretty well to meet those astronomical expectations.
-Since it opened in December, Star Wars: Rise of the Resistance became a phenomenon and the most popular attraction on the planet.
+Since it opened, Star Wars: Rise of the Resistance became a phenomenon and the most popular attraction on the planet.

 Let’s also not overlook Mickey and Minnie’s Runaway Railway.
 In March 2020, Disney opened the first ride-through attraction for Mickey Mouse and we think it’s yet another must-see attraction for the park.

-The Disney Skyliner also opened in 2019 and has been a huge hit with guests and has become our favorite form of transportation in Disney World.
+The Disney Skyliner also opened recently and has been a huge hit with guests and is now our favorite form of transportation in Disney World.
 All of these attractions are open and it means you’ll have a blast visiting them.

-Though Disney hasn’t been as aggressive as we expected up to this point, 2020 is also likely to be much cheaper than in 2021 due to the higher number of vacation deals we are going to see in the final months of the year.
-Attendance has taken a nosedive in Q3, (and likely Q4 compared to 2019), and Disney will be forced to keep hotel prices at bay for a while, offering some good deals.
+Though Disney hasn’t been as aggressive as we expected up to this point, 2021 is also likely to be much cheaper than in 2022 due to the higher number of vacation deals we will see, especially before the 50th celebration.
+Attendance took a nosedive in 2020, and Disney will be forced to keep hotel prices at bay for a while, offering some good deals.

-Disney is probably going to have the best offers you will see for a long time, so if you are concerned about saving money, we can think of no better time to go.
+Disney to this point hasn’t offered discounts quite as deep as we originally expected, but they will still probably be the best offers you will see for a long time.
+So if you are concerned about saving money, we can think of no better time to go.

-At this point it doesn’t look like the Disney Free Dining offer is coming back at least until 2021, instead deep hotel room discounts is where the savings are most likely to come from.
+At this point it doesn’t look like the Disney Free Dining offer is coming back, not at least until the end of 2021.
+Instead deep hotel room discounts are where you should be looking to save money.

-We’ve already seen this in 2020 as Disney has come out with a Southern States offer and a separate one for Annual Passholder saving 30% and 40% on hotel rooms.
-It’s possible we will see some more offers in 2020, and likely into 2021 too.
+We saw this in 2020 and carry over into 2021 as Disney has come out with an Early Booking offer and a separate one for Annual Passholder saving 35% and 40% on hotel rooms respectively.
+It’s possible we will see these offers extended even further into 2021.

 The policy changes in place for guest safety are also a big negative for many people.
-We know that you have to wear a face-covering in most areas of Disney World.
+You have to wear a face-covering in most areas of Disney World.
 Temperature screenings and distancing in ride queues are some other guidelines you’ll have to follow while visiting.

 There are no character meets in Disney, though they have introduced the Character Cavalcades which are a nice substitute in the meantime.

-The Magic Kingdom doesn’t have a ton of big projects going on at the moment, but they had just started a refurbishment on Cinderella Castle to get it ready for the 50th anniversary.
+The Magic Kingdom doesn’t have a ton of big projects going on at the moment, but they just finished a refurbishment on Cinderella Castle to get it ready for the 50th anniversary.
 That is now finished and the castle is looking stupendous with its new vibrant colors.

-With all of these changes, we still think 2020 is only a good year for someone who has visited many times already, not a first-timer.
+With all of these changes, we still think 2021 is a good year for someone who has visited many times already and first-timers, just depending on when you choose to go in 2021.

-If that is you, the best time to go will be in early December 2020.
+Early December 2021 could be a good time to go.
 This should be a good time because it’s before the Christmas crowds start coming in, and when we anticipate there being some good deals on vacation packages.

-If you are interested in experiencing the new attractions we’ve already mentioned, hopefully, most of those will also be ready by December.
-Maybe some of the new safety policies Disney put in place might be relaxed some by that time, and most of the entertainment options opened back up.
+If you are interested in experiencing the new attractions we’ve already mentioned, hopefully, most of those will also be ready by the end of the year.
+Maybe some of the new safety policies Disney put in place might be relaxed by that time, and most of the entertainment options opened back up.

 Sign Up For Our Newsletter Today!